-- i.
-File an application under LLP-RUN for ascertaining availability and reservation of the name of an LLP - ii.
-Name can be proposed in eform FiLLiP, an application for incorporation of LLP
+- File an application under LLP-RUN for ascertaining availability and reservation of the name of an LLP; and - ii. ii.
+Name can be proposed in e-form FiLLiP, an application for incorporation of LLP.

-Incorporate LLP: After reserving a name under LLP-RUN, applicant should file eform FiLLiP for incorporating a new LLP. eform FiLLiP contains the details of LLP proposed to be incorporated, Partners'/ Designated Partners' details and consent of the Partner/ Designated Partners to act as Partners/ Designated Partners.
-On approval of the form, the RoC will issue the certificate of incorporation.
+Incorporate LLP: After reserving a name under LLP-RUN, applicant should file e-form FiLLiP for incorporating a new LLP.
+E-form FiLLiP contains the details of LLP proposed to be incorporated, Partners'/ DP's details and consent of the Partner/ DP's to act as Partners/ DP's.
+On approval of the form, the RoC will issue the Col.

-LLP Agreement: After incorporation of LLP, the partners should execute LLP Agreement and a copy of executed agreement is required to be filed with the RoC in e-form 3 within 30 (thirty) days from the date of incorporation of LLP.
+LLP Agreement: After incorporation of LLP, the Partners should execute LLP Agreement and a copy of executed agreement is required to be filed with the RoC in e-form 3 within 30 (thirty) days from the date of incorporation of LLP.

-B. What are the documents required for filing name application (FiLLiP) with the Registrar?28
+B. What are the documents required for filing name application (FiLLiP) with the Registrar?
+25

 - i.
-Consent of partners; - ii.
-In case of partners are body corporates, certified true copy of board resolution passed by such body corporate partners; - iii.
+Consent of Partners: - ii.
+In case of Partners are body corporates, certified true copy of board resolution passed by such body corporate Partners; - iii.
 Proof of address of registered office of LLP; - iv.
 Subscribers' sheet including consent; - v.
-Detail of LLP(s) and/ or company(s) in which partner/ designated partner is a director/ partner; - vi.
+Detail of LLP(s) and/ or company(s) in which Partner/ DP is a director/ partner; - vi.
 Copy of approval obtained from any sectoral regulator/in-principle approval; - vii.
-Identity and address proof of individuals acting as Partner and/or Designated Partner; - viii.
-List of main objects of an LLP; - viii.
-If the name proposed is liked to registered trademark, NoC from the trade mark owner;
+Identity and address proof of individuals acting as Partner and/or DP; - viii.
+List of main objects of an LLP;